Polyglycerol Market

 -

-In January 2024, BASF entered a partnership with a leading Asian manufacturer to expand the availability of polyglycerol-based additives for food-grade applications globally.
+In January 2024, BASF partnered with a leading Asian manufacturer to expand supply of polyglycerol-based additives for food-grade applications.
+The collaboration enhances availability of eco-friendly polyglycerol solutions, helping food manufacturers improve stability, texture, and meet sustainability goals.

 Segment Analysis